helpers/handlebars-helpers-examples/dest/paths/basename.md

 # basename

-This layout is used to demonstrate how paths will be constructed in different contexts, and using different src-dest arrangements.
+This layout is used to demonstrate how paths are constructed in different contexts, and using different src-dest arrangements.